chaofengc/IQA-PyTorch/README.md

 Metrics which support backward can be used for optimization, such as image enhancement.

-## Train
+## :hammer_and_wrench: Train

 ### Dataset Preparation

 - You only need to unzip downloaded datasets from official website without any extra operation.
 Download links are provided in [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment).
 - We provide common interface to load these datasets with the prepared meta information files and train/val/test split files, which can be downloaded from [TODOdownload_link]().

-Details of the dataloader inferface and meta information files can be found in [Dataset Preparation](Dataset_Preparation.md)
+Details of the dataloader inferface and meta information files can be found in [Dataset Preparation](docs/Dataset_Preparation.md)

 ### Example Train Script